Sensory-Motor Coupling

 The Coupling Formula Explained

-The formula implements a perspective projection that accounts for the geometric relationship between the wheel movement and the visual field:
+The formula implements a geometric transformation that accounts for the relationship between wheel movement and visual field displacement:

 Physical Interpretation